leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

   ...
 ```

-This is heavily dependent on what type of router you have so instead of overcomplicating it, I'll just link to [this guide](https://portforward.com/router.htm) which walks you through Port Forwarding for a bunch of different routers.
+This is heavily dependent on what type of router you have so instead of over-complicating it, I'll just link to [this guide](https://portforward.com/router.htm) which walks you through Port Forwarding for a bunch of different routers.
 In our case, since Minecraft Servers are connected on port `25565`, that is the one we're going to want to forward to the host machine.

 That should be it!
 Now to all your friends need to do is connect to the host machine's router's IP address and you're good to go!
 To find that out, [simply check out this link](http://lmgtfy.com/?q=What+is+my+IP%3F).